 - Zulu Time – Greenwich Mean Time or Universal Time

-Some of these even add syllables, which make them take longer to say.
-But for those that know the alphabet and these common phrases, they are hard to miss over radios.
+Some of these even add syllables, which makes them take longer to say.
+But for those that know the alphabet and these common phrases, they are hard to miss over the radio.

 The Final Word